Skip to content

 Make your Reels visually appealing

 The algorithm favors videos with visual panache.
-At the very minimum, shoot in vertical and avoid low-res photos and videos; if you’re ready to get creative, test out all of Reels’ bells and whistles.
+At the very minimum, shoot vertically and avoid low-res photos and videos.

 View this post on Instagram